 Kosta is an experienced trial lawyer with a record of success in civil and criminal cases.
 He has tried one case per year, on average, for more than a decade.
-As a partner with Wilkinson Walsh, he led a trial team that obtained a defense jury verdict for the NCAA in a highly publicized defamation case arising from the Reggie Bush scandal.
-He also represented Facebook in a $6 billion intellectual property trial, and Dr. John Kapoor in a four-month federal criminal trial.
+As a partner with Wilkinson Walsh, he led a trial team that obtained a defense jury verdict for the NCAA in a highly publicized defamation case.
+He also represented Facebook in a $6 billion intellectual property trial, and a former pharmaceutical executive in a four-month criminal trial.
 Before joining the firm, he was an Assistant U.S. Attorney in the Eastern District of Virginia, where he prosecuted fraud, public corruption, and intellectual property crimes.
 Kosta began his legal career by clerking for the Honorable John G. Roberts, Jr. on the Supreme Court and the D.C.
 Circuit.

 Kosta was named a leading lawyer in America (Lawdragon, 2019), a “Rising Star” for Trials (Law360, 2018), a member of the “40 and Under Hot List” (Benchmark Litigation, 2018-19), and a “DC Rising Star” (National Law Journal, 2017).
-Previously, he received awards for his work as a prosecutor, including a Department of Justice Director’s Award and an Assistant Attorney General’s Award.
+He also received awards for his work as a prosecutor, including a Department of Justice Director’s Award and an Assistant Attorney General’s Award.

 In 2019, Kosta was appointed by Chief Justice Roberts to serve on the U.S. Judicial Conference Standing Committee on Rules of Practice and Procedure.